Los Angeles Criminal Defense Lawyer

 Types of Criminal Charges

-In more than thirty years of practice, David Elden has handled a vast number of criminal charges in the Los Angeles and elsewhere.
-David Elden has the resources, experience and commitment to be able to achieve the most favorable possible outcome for his clients, in both the state and the federal judicial system.
+In more than eighty years of combined practice, David Elden & Victor Sherman has handled a vast number of criminal charges in the Los Angeles and elsewhere.
+David Elden & Victor Sherman have the resources, experience and commitment to be able to achieve the most favorable possible outcome for his clients, in both the state and the federal judicial system.
 He knows when to be tough and aggressive — and when to be smart and operate with persuasiveness and finesse on your behalf.
-Following are a range of criminal charges which are commonly brought to David:
+Following are a range of criminal charges which are commonly brought to David & Victor:

 Although assault and battery are legally defined as two separate offenses, they are often lumped together in one criminal charge.
 The penalties for these crimes will depend on whether or not a weapon was used and other circumstances surrounding the criminal act and the arrest.